SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 (``BUILD_LIBRARY_FOR_DISTRIBUTION``) to Yes,
 as described in `Xcode Help <//apple_ref/fake/XcodeHelp/BuildSettings>`_.

 ..
-XXX This is the first time we're talking about a specific compiler flag/option.
+This is the first time we're talking about a specific compiler flag/option.
+   In the long term, the discussion of library evololution mode will need to move to a new chapter in the guide that also talks about things like @available and ABI.
+   See <rdar://problem/51929017> TSPL: Give guidance to library authors about @available @frozen and friends

 A switch statement over a frozen enumeration doesn't require a ``default`` case, as discussed in :ref:`Statements_SwitchingOverFutureEnumerationCases`.